Spring Cleaning! 5 Tips for an Organized KitchenArticle posted in: Lifestyle

 If there are several people in your household, you may not be able to purge everything that you’d like.
 However, you can move munchies and not-so-healthy snacks up high so you—and your family—won’t be tempted every time the pantry or fridge is opened.
 Designate one shelf in each food storage space to your South Beach Diet meals, snacks and grocery additions—and make it right at your eye level.
 Identify the shelf to your kids and spouse and ask them to respect this space.

 2. Live to Label

-To maximize your kitchen space for your keto friendly ingredients, you can remove original packaging and use mason jars or storage containers that easily stack.
+To maximize your kitchen space for your low-carb ingredients, you can remove original packaging and use mason jars or storage containers that easily stack.
 This spring cleaning hack is perfect for your gluten free flours, nuts, seeds, baking essentials and whole grains.
 Grab your label-maker or post-it notes and create a clear label with the contents and its expiration date.
 You could even include what kind of South Beach Diet food it is—Healthy Fat, Protein, Vegetable, Extra or Free Food.
 If you want to get even more specific, feel free to indicate the permitted portion size of the food.
 You can also pre-package your foods into grab-and-go bags and small, glass jars to save time on weekday mornings.

 3. Plan Ahead